isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 ![Alt text for image on Isomer site](/images/ees_banner.png)
 # Calling all youths: Hear from industry leaders on entrepreneurship

-The Talent @ SWITCH Entrepreneurship Exposure Series (EES), consists of a series of bi-weekly industry-led sessions from August to October, and seeks to increase youths’ knowledge in the global entrepreneurship ecosystem.
+The Talent @ SWITCH Entrepreneurship Exposure Series (EES), consists of **a series of bi-weekly industry-led sessions from August to October**, and seeks to increase youths’ knowledge in the global entrepreneurship ecosystem.
 The series is organised by SWITCH and in partnership with National Youth Council (NYC) and SCAPE.

-Deep dive into the startup and innovation ecosystems from the lens of a wide range of stakeholders speaking and mentoring at our series - Singaporean and International entrepreneurs, investors, government and corporate players.
+Deep dive into the startup and innovation ecosystems from the lens of different stakeholders speaking and mentoring at our series - Singaporean and International entrepreneurs, investors, government and corporate players.

-The series also includes two complementary programmes - the Talent @ SWITCH Mentorship Programme and Youth Challenge.
-As part of EES, the former allows youths to get mentored by an experienced professional to gain one-to-one advice on developing career-related skills and becoming investible and hireable, while the Youth Challenge gives them the opportunity to apply their newly acquired knowledge on innovation to real-world challenges.
+The Talent @ SWITCH EES also has two complementary programmes - the Talent @ SWITCH Mentorship Programme and Youth Challenge.
+As part of EES, the former allows youths to get mentored by an experienced professional to gain one-to-one guidance on developing career-related skills as well as industry knowledge from their mentor, while the Youth Challenge provides youths with the opportunity to acquire valuable experience in solving real-world challenges issued by organisations.

 [Applications for the Entrepreneurship Exposure Series will open soon!
 Follow our Facebook page for the update when registrations open.](https://www.facebook.com/SwitchSingapore/)